 Install DKIM, SPF and Postfix

-- Install the three required packages:
+- Install the four required packages:

-1 sudo apt-get install opendkim opendkim-tools postfix-policyd-spf-python
+apt-get install opendkim opendkim-tools postfix-policyd-spf-python postfix-pcre

 - Add user